NetApp/harvest/autosupport/NetApp-EULA.md

 regulations and represent and warrant that You:

-a) will not, unless authorized by U.S. export licenses or other government authorizations, directly or indirectly export or re- export the Software and Documentation to or use the Software and Documentation in countries subject to U.S. embargoes or trade sanctions programs;
+a) will not, unless authorized by U.S. export licenses or other government authorizations, directly or indirectly export or re-export the Software and Documentation to or use the Software and Documentation in countries subject to U.S. embargoes or trade sanctions programs;